-*You'll notice that the Promotional Rebates number is negative so you subtract it from the total.
+*You'll notice Promotional Rebates and Marketplace Facilitator Tax are negative numbers so subtract them from the total.

 Reminder: Promotional Rebates are credits given to buyers before they pay like free shipping on orders over $35 - the buyer is charged for shipping then credited back the shipping amount all within the one transaction so the shipping charge is included in your income but also taken out through a promotional rebate at the time of purchase.

 Please Note: Amazon does not include the following

 *FBA reimbursements for lost and damaged inventory in your 1099-K - you need to add this as additional income on your tax return separately from your 1099-K number.

 *You will also have to adjust your return for sales tax collected which is included in your 1099-K number.

 **Here is further guidance from Amazon Seller Central.
 Be sure to login to Seller Central and scroll down to ➞ Tax form 1099-K